brillout/goldpage/docs/readme.template.md

 And the best
 is that you can mix: one page can be an SPA and another page can be a SSR page.

-`renderToDom` - If set to true, your page is rendered in the browser (to the DOM).

-`renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).

-`renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.

 We now discuss the different combination and when to use what.